Reports to: Director of Advancement

 Salary Range: Salary will commensurate with experience, skills and knowledge.

-To apply: Please send cover letter, resume and writing sample to: email@example.com
+To apply: Please send cover letter, resume and grant writing sample to: email@example.com

 No phone calls or faxes, please.